Mental Health Clinical Trials Market Size and Share

 |---|---|---|---|

-| Rising prevalence of mental health conditions | +2.1% | Global with acute effect in North America and Europe | Medium term (2-4 years) |
+| Rising prevalence of mental-health conditions | +2.1% | Global, acute in North America & Europe | Long term (≥ 4 years) |

-| Increasing pharma & biotech R&D investment | +1.8% | United States, European Union, Asia-Pacific growth hubs | Long term (≥ 4 years) |
+| Growth in pharma & biotech R&D budgets | +1.8% | North America, Europe, Asia-Pacific core | Medium term (2-4 years) |

-| Decentralized and digital trial adoption | +1.5% | Led by North America and Europe, expanding into Asia-Pacific | Short term (≤ 2 years) |
+| Venture funding for psychedelic-assisted therapies | +1.2% | North America, Europe, Australia | Short term (≤ 2 years) |

-| AI-enabled patient stratification | +0.9% | Early adoption in developed markets worldwide | Short term (≤ 2 years) |
+| AI-enabled patient stratification boosts enrollment | +1.0% | North America, select EU markets | Medium term (2-4 years) |

-| Employer-sponsored mental-well-being programs | +0.5% | North America and Western Europe | Medium term (2-4 years) |
+| Employer-sponsored well-being benefits spur demand | +0.6% | North America, Western Europe | Long term (≥ 4 years) |

 | Source: Mordor Intelligence | |||

-Rising Prevalence of Mental Health Conditions
+Rising Prevalence of Mental-Health Conditions

-Increasing Pharma & Biotech R&D Investment
+Growth in Pharma & Biotech R&D Budgets

 Adoption of Decentralized & Digital Trial Models

-Growing VC Funding for Psychedelic-Assisted Therapies
+Venture Funding for Psychedelic-Assisted Therapies

 Restraints Impact Analysis*